Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Design

-Given a source C program $c$, the goal of the translation is to find a \textit{functionally correct} \new{and \textit{safe}} Rust code $rs$ that has equivalent external behaviors as the source C program on all valid inputs.
-External behaviors include standard output, error messages, file modifications, and so on.
-More specifically, we want the translated code to satisfy the boolean requirement $\iseq{c}{rs}$, where $\iseqTxt$ is an oracle that takes a C program and a Rust program as input, and determines whether they have equivalent behaviors on the valid universe $U$ of inputs that do not violate memory safety.
-This objective naturally captures the desired requirement that the translated Rust program has the same behavior as the C program on safe inputs.
-On the other hand, memory-safe handling of malicious inputs is guaranteed by the \new{safe} Rust compiler itself.
+Given a source C program $c$, an ideal translation is a \new{safe} Rust program $rs$ whose external behavior --- standard output, error messages, file modifications, and so on --- agrees with $c$ on every input in the safe universe $U$, defined as the set of inputs that do not trigger memory-unsafety in $c$.
+Formally, we want $rs$ to satisfy the Boolean requirement $\iseq{c}{rs}$, where $\iseqTxt$ is an oracle reporting equivalence over all of $U$.
+For inputs outside $U$, memory-safe handling is guaranteed by the \new{safe} Rust compiler itself.